chuachinhon/transformers_state_trolls_cch/README.md

 * Notebooks 2.0 - 2.1: Fine tuning distilbert with custom dataset and detailed testing with unseen validation dataset, as well as a fresh dataset with state troll tweets from Iran.

-* Notebook 3.0: Create and test optimised logistic regression model against datasets used to assess fine tuned Distilbert model.
+* Notebook 3.0 - 3.1: Create and test optimised logistic regression and XGB models against datasets used to assess fine tuned Distilbert model.

 ## 3. APP FOLDER